Best Robot Vacuum Mops 2026: Ranked & Compared

 Smart Home Ecosystem Compatibility

 All six units support Alexa and Google Home — that's table-stakes in 2026.
 The HomeKit and Matter coverage is where this lineup splits.
-Roborock Saros 20 is the only unit with confirmed Matter support per Digital Reviews Network, which makes it the right call for households running a Thread border router or planning to standardize on Matter.
+Roborock Saros 20 is the only unit with confirmed Matter support, which makes it the right call for households running a Thread border router or planning to standardize on Matter.
 Roborock Saros 10R, Saros 20, and the Roomba Combo j9+ also offer Apple HomeKit — the j9+ has the most polished HomeKit experience because of iRobot's longer integration history.
 Narwal Flow and Yeedi M14 Plus are Alexa and Google only, with no HomeKit or Matter as of May 2026.
-Dreame X60 lists limited HomeKit support and no Matter, with occasional connectivity complaints in the Dreamehome app per multiple reviewer sources.
+Dreame X60 has no HomeKit and no Matter, with occasional connectivity complaints in the Dreamehome app per multiple reviewer sources.
 Practical guidance: Matter or Thread household, pick Saros 20.
 Existing iRobot user, the j9+ slots in cleanly.
 Alexa or Google Home only and budget-focused, the Yeedi M14 Plus or Narwal Flow integrate without compromise.

 | Product | Alexa | Google Home | HomeKit | Matter | Thread |